-Before a property qualifies to be moved on to the Rating List, VOA requires evidence of actual letting for 70 days in a 12 month cycle as well as availability for 140 days.
-Such decisions should be recorded and evidenced – usually via the return of a Form of Return (FOR).
+Before a property qualifies to be moved on to the rating list, the Valuation Office Agency (VOA) requires evidence of actual letting for 70 days in a 12 month cycle as well as availability for 140 days.
+Such decisions should be recorded and evidenced – usually via the return of a form of return (FOR).

 Caseworkers use special category code “131G”, reason code “02” and address matching when they identify a property submitted for business rates assessment in the self catering, holiday unit and premises category that was previously on the domestic rateable value list.